 15 Dec 3 ways to keep customers coming back after the holidays are over

 Holidays are a good time to understand what your customers really value, and bring the same practices into the new year.
-Despite being trained for many years to go in-store on Black Friday, this year customers showed a clear preference for shopping online.
-Despite the success of eCommerce this holiday, there’s still a lot of room to grow.
-To make sure the successes of the holiday shopping season continue into 2016, here are three things eCommerce businesses can improve in the new year:
+Despite being trained for many years to go in-store on Black Friday, customers are showing a clear preference for shopping online.
+Despite the success of eCommerce each holiday, there’s still a lot of room to grow.
+To make sure the successes of the holiday shopping season continue into the following year, here are three things eCommerce businesses can improve to keep customers now, and beyond the holiday season.

 1. Faster free shipping

-This holiday, a lot of businesses boasted free shipping with low or no minimums.
+A lot of businesses boast free shipping with low or no minimums.
 However, free shipping doesn’t always mean happy customers.
 Shipping networks stretched beyond capacity have experienced longer than usual delays.
-On average, it took seven days for Cyber Monday purchases to arrive, which is 20% longer than last year.
+On average, it took seven days for Cyber Monday purchases to arrive, which is longer than what consumers are expecting these days.

 Customers are starting to show preference for businesses that can offer free, faster shipping.
 Research by Connexity shows that 30% of millennials want same-day delivery options, and that number is sure to grow as services like Amazon’s Prime Now becomes more popular.